pytorch/pytorch/docs/source/rpc.rst

 ---------------------

 .. warning ::
-    Distributed optimizer is not currently supported when using CUDA tensors
+    When CUDA tensors are used, distributed optimizer is only supported on `TensorPipe <https://pytorch.org/docs/stable/rpc.html#tensorpipe-backend>`__ backend

 .. automodule:: torch.distributed.optim
     :members: DistributedOptimizer